 Thomas Lingelbach, CEO of Valneva, said on January 12, 2021, “We are deeply committed to providing broad access to our inactivated SARS-CoV-2 vaccine candidate and, as we proceed with clinical development, we will simultaneously continue working with partners, including the European Commission and the UK Government, to help us reach that goal."

-On January 28, 2021, the Company announced it had commenced production of its inactivated, adjuvanted COVID-19 vaccine candidate in parallel to the ongoing clinical studies.
+On January 28, 2021, the Company announced it had commenced production of its inactivated, adjuvanted COVID-19 vaccine candidate parallel to the ongoing clinical studies.
 Thomas Lingelbach, CEO of Valneva, stated in a press release, “We are extremely pleased to have achieved these two important milestones in such a short period of time.
-Our team in Scotland have done an amazing job to get manufacturing started so quickly.
+Our team in Scotland has done an amazing job of getting manufacturing started so quickly.
 I want to thank the UK Vaccines Taskforce and the National Institute for Health Research, who have played vital roles in the rapid recruitment and enrollment of the volunteers for the clinical study."